 ComponentRole

-n8nWorkflow orchestration — 26 workflows (runner, bridge, poller, session-end, teacher-runner, receivers, etc.)
+n8nWorkflow orchestration — 32 active workflows (runner, bridge, poller, session-end, teacher-runner, receivers, portfolio + chaos APIs, server-side session-replay)

 AWX41 Ansible playbooks — maintenance, cert sync, K8s drain, updates, deployment